VMFS Recovery

 CID Chain

 For a proper CID chain understanding let's have a look at CID itself.
 CID stands for Content Identification.
-It's a 32-bit, randomly created value, that VMware generates every time when it opens the .WMX file.
+It's a 32-bit, randomly created value, that VMware generates every time when it opens the *.WMX file.
 Along with a new snapshot, Vmware creates a delta.vmdk file and unites it in a chain with the help of CID values.
-Those values are not constant and are modified every time VM restarts, but the hierarchy of parent–child CID Values in the chain must be kept.
-In the 3 component CID chain with Parent .vmdk, 1st child.
-VMDK and 2nd child *.VMDK created after first and second snapshots respectively the submission must be the following:
+Those values are not constant and are modified every time VM restarts, but the hierarchy of parent-child CID Values in the chain must be kept.
+In the 3-component CID chain with Parent .vmdk, 1st child.
+VMDK and 2nd child *.VMDK created after the first and second snapshots respectively the submission must be the following:

 child vdisk-000002.vmdk points to the child vdisk-000001.vmdk and vdisk-000001.vmdk points to the parent vdisk.vmdk.

-If this CID chain is broken VM won't be able to mount virtual disks assigned to it, until the order is reconstructed!
+If this CID chain is broken VM won't be able to mount virtual disks assigned to it until the order is reconstructed!

 CLI or Command-Line Interface